accetto/headless-drawing-g3/docker/xfce-freecad/README-dockerhub.md

 docker run -it -P --rm \
     --device /dev/dri/card0 \
     -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
-    accetto/ubuntu-vnc-xfce-inkscape-g3:latest
+    accetto/ubuntu-vnc-xfce-freecad-g3:latest

 xhost -local:$(whoami)

+### use VirtualGL inside the container
+vglrun /opt/FreeCAD/freecad_launcher.sh
 ```

+Find more in this [sibling readme][sibling-opengl-readme-full] file and this [sibling discussion][sibling-discussion-supporting-opengl-and-using-hw-acceleration].

+Testing WebGL support in a browser - navigate to the official [WebGL testing page][webgl-test].
+You should see a spinning cube.

+Interestingly enough, [Firefox][firefox] requires the `mesa-utils` to be installed in the container, but [Chromium][chromium] does not.

 ### Description

 This is the **third generation** (G3) of my headless images.
-They replace the **second generation** (G2) of similar images from the GitHub repository [accetto/xubuntu-vnc][accetto-github-xubuntu-vnc], which will be archived.
+The **second generation** (G2) of similar images is contained in the GitHub repository [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
+The **first generation** (G1) of similar images is contained in the GitHub repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

-More information about the image generations can be found in the [sibling project README][sibling-readme-project] file and the [sibling Wiki][sibling-wiki].
+**Remark:** The images can optionally contain the current `Chromium Browser` version from the `Ubuntu 18.04 LTS` distribution.
+This is because the version for `Ubuntu 22.04 LTS` depends on `snap`, which is currently not working correctly in Docker containers.
+They can also optionally contain the current non-snap [Firefox][firefox] version from the Mozilla Team PPA.

+**Remark:** If you will build an image containing the [Chromium Browser][chromium], then the browser will run in the `--no-sandbox` mode.
+You should be aware of the implications.
+The image is intended for testing and development.

+**Remark:** If you will build an image containing the [Firefox][firefox] browser, then the browser will run in the `multi-process` mode.
+Be aware, that this mode requires larger shared memory (`/dev/shm`).
+At least 256MB is recommended.
+Please check the **Firefox multi-process** page in this older [sibling Wiki][that-wiki-firefox-multiprocess] for more information and the instructions, how to set the shared memory size in different scenarios.

 The main features and components of the images in the default configuration are: